k-jingyang/k-jingyang.github.io/_posts/2021-03-31-reasoning-about-agile.md

 After being part of a Scrum team for more than a year, I realised that I have not thought deeply enough about Agile.

-Having attended Agile and ScrumMaster courses, my mind operated in the fashion of "Agile is this..., not this..." and "Scrum is this.., not this...", without understanding the why.
+Having attended Agile and ScrumMaster courses, my mind operated in the fashion of "Agile is this..., not this..." and "Scrum is this.., not this...", without understanding the whys.
 So, I decided to put some thought to understand and reason about Agile from first principles, hoping to have a better understanding of it.

 This post was written specifically in the context of software development as I am not familiar with the application and usage of Agile in other fields.
 But I do hope that these insights are transferrable!